The Morning Fix

 Approach

-Built a weekly run-of-show ritual (table reads → tech notes → cue lock).
+Weekly run-of-show ritual (reads → notes → cue lock).

 Impact